AvillaDaniel/AvillaForensics/README.md

 2. Select the folder: **\com.whatsapp\f\Avatars**
 3. Select the .DB file: **\com.whatsapp\db\msgstore.db**

+- (NEW) In the "Generate Whatsapp Chats" modules it is possible to plot the transcripts in HTML.
+- (NEW) You can also transcribe the audios along with Whatsapp parser process.

 - New Schema (Table: **message**):
 - Fields:
 - _id, chat_row_id, from_me, key_id, sender_jid_row_id, status,broadcast, recipient_count, participant_hash, origination_flags, origin, timestamp